 Larry Kramer's passionate, polemical drama is set during the early days of the AIDS epidemic in the 1980s.
 It follows the efforts of one man, while his friends are dying around him, to break through a conspiracy of silence, indifference and hostility from public officials and the gay community, and gain recognition for a disease that threatens to change everything.

-The play’s 2011 Broadway revival opened to an ecstatic critical reception, and won the Tony Award for Best Revival.
+The Normal Heart's 2011 Broadway revival opened to an ecstatic critical reception, and won the Tony Award for Best Revival.
 It was adapted for television by HBO in 2014, with a cast includng Mark Ruffalo and Julia Roberts, and went on to win numerous awards, including the Emmy Award for Outstanding Television Movie.

-'burning, argumentative, witty and contentious play about the political and emotional consequences of the AIDS crisis'Observer
+'Burning, argumentative, witty and contentious play about the political and emotional consequences of the AIDS crisis'Observer

 'Informative, heart-rending, witty, revelatory, poleaxing, a work of utter topicality and transcendent power'The Listener